Conceiva/MezzmoKodiPlugin/README.txt

 v1.0.7.8

--  Fixes Kodi DB clear on startup to only delete Mezzmo data in the KODI databse vs. deleting all data in prior versions.
+-  Fixes Kodi DB clear on startup to only delete Mezzmo data in the Kodi database vs. deleting all data in prior versions.

 v1.0.7.7